CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/home.md

 		- example --> `featured-image:  /images/palouse.jpg`
 	- ***OR*** a full URL to an image elsewhere.
 		- example --> `featured-image: https://ctrl-shift.org/images/splash/armantrout.jpg`
+	- if you leave `featured-image` blank or comment it out, the home page of your collection will have the standard page banner with no image background.

 {% include bootstrap/alert.md text="**Tip**: It's best to choose a large image for the featured image, one that is more 'landscape' than 'portrait,' i.e. more horizontal than vertical." color="info"%}